M010/monkey-stars/README.md

 # monkey-stars
 monkey-stars is a Tampermonkey script that enhances your browsing experience by providing essential metrics about GitHub repositories directly from your browser.
-It displays the number of stars a repository has received and calculates a maintenance score based on the number of commits made in the past year and the ratio of closed to open issues.
+It displays the number of stars a repository has received and calculates a maintenance score (🔄 emoji) based on the number of commits made in the past year and the ratio of closed to open issues.

 ## Installation